bmorris3/arcesetc/docs/paper.md

 The ARC Echelle Spectroscopic (ARCES) Exposure Time Calculator, or ``arcesetc``, is a simple exposure time calculator for the ARCES instrument on the Astrophysical Research Consortium (ARC) 3.5 m Telescope at Apache Point Observatory for stellar spectroscopy.
+Astronomers can use it to plan observations with the ARCES instrument.
 Users can supply ``arcesetc`` functions with the spectral type of their target star, the V band magnitude, and either: the desired exposure time in order to determine the counts and signal-to-noise ratio as a function of wavelength; or the desired signal-to-noise ratio at a